SciLT: Long-tailed Image Classification under Scientific Image Domains: Exploration on Scientific datasets

 \subsection{Observation on scientific datasets}

-\paragraph{Foundation model merely benefits the scientific datasets} We evaluate the effectiveness of foundation models under both CE and LA objectives using AdaptFormer.
-For comparison, we also report the performance of training ResNet-18 from scratch with various long-tailed learning objectives, including CE, CB~\citep{cui2019class}, LDAM~\citep{cao2019learning}, LA, Focal~\citep{lin2017focal}, and LADE~\citep{hong2021disentangling}.
+\paragraph{Fine-tuning gains are dataset-dependent} We evaluate the effectiveness of foundation models under both CE and LA objectives using AdaptFormer.
+For comparison, we also report the performance of training ResNet-18 from scratch with various long-tailed learning objectives, including CE, CB~\cite{cui2019class}, LDAM~\cite{cao2019learning}, LA, Focal~\cite{lin2017focal}, and LADE~\cite{hong2021disentangling}.
 As summarized in Tab.~\ref{sci_performance}, fine-tuning foundation models yields only marginal improvements on scientific datasets.
 Specifically, on ISIC, the overall accuracy increases from 75.3\% to 79.9\% (+4.6\%, \textbf{+6.4\% relative}), while on Blood, it improves from 95.4\% to 98.2\% (+2.8\%, \textbf{+2.9\% relative}).
 In contrast, fine-tuning on NIH-Chest fails to deliver consistent benefits and even underperforms training from scratch in terms of both overall and macro-averaged accuracy.
-To gain deeper insights, we further analyze the class-wise accuracy distributions.
+In the following, we analyze the class-wise accuracy distributions.

 As shown in Fig.~\ref{fig3}, on the NIH-Chest dataset, models trained from scratch consistently outperform fine-tuned counterparts across most categories under both CE and LA settings, indicating limited transferability of pretrained representations in this domain.
 Conversely, on ISIC, fine-tuning exhibits clear advantages, particularly for medium- and tail-class samples.
 Moreover, Fig.~\ref{fig3} also demonstrates that re-balancing objectives (e.g., LA) improves performance on tail classes, highlighting their critical role in mitigating severe class imbalance.